jiangshen001/Seisflows_SRVM/README.md

 One manuscript about SRVM-based null-space shuttle in elastic FWI is in preparation.

 Nov 1st,2018 ================================================================================================================

+with checkpointing function for Seisflows_SRVM

-simplest and robust fault tolerance solution
+with simplest and robust fault tolerance solution

 When seisflows_3D runs on supercomputer, the faults usually occur in the adjoint modelings in which massive I/Os are greatly needed.
 The forward modeling parts are basically safe throughout the inversion.

 also, adjoint modeling is twice expensive as that of forward modeling, so we specify adaptive wall-time for them to make them more competitive in queuing on HPCs.

+suggest using I/O optimisation softwares when run it on HPCs

 ==================================================================================================================================